Positive Behaviour Policy

 Unwanted behaviour:

-When discussing behaviour with pupils, adults should reflect back on recent PSHE lessons, refer to the Zones of Regulation and use the language based on our school values.
-It is important not to shame a pupil about their behaviour; it is better to remind them of the positive choices they could have made and have likely made in the past.
+When discussing behaviour with pupils, adults should refer to The Redstart Way and reflect on recent PSHE lessons.
+It is important to remind them of the positive choices they could have made and have likely made in the past.
 Staff will remind the children of the importance of acting as a Redstart Citizen who is following The Redstart Way and promote the normal expectations of behaviour within our school.

 Although an appropriate sanction might be used, we believe that quality ‘reflection’ with an emotionally available adult is a more important and effective intervention to prevent further similar, unwanted behaviours.
 The staff member should try to develop empathy in the child, asking them to consider how their actions are impacting the learning or well-being of others.
 All staff will adopt a ‘collaborative problem-solving approach’ when reflecting with pupils on challenging behaviours.

 Importantly, staff are encouraged to spot signs or triggers of negative behaviours by knowing their children and understanding their individual needs.
-Many negative behaviours can be easily diffused if the situation is handled appropriately.
-Therefore, staff all receive training on diffusing behaviour incidents using the C.A.R.E approach as detailed below.
+Some negative behaviours can be diffused if the situation is handled appropriately.
+Therefore, staff all receive training on diffusing behaviour incidents using the C.A.R.E approach.

 C.A.R.E